ftl-tools/project-explorer/design_docs/project_explorer.md

 <details>
 <summary>Test that</summary>

-- The actions icons appear in the Project Explorer view title bar in the order above.
+- The action icons appear in the Project Explorer view title bar in this order: Help, Brainstorming (when visible), Settings, Collapse All.

 [How to Test](/design_docs/vscode_extensions.md#testing)